ADV Pulse

 ADVERTISEMENT

 The recall was triggered after Honda received several reports of engines stalling in Japan, Italy and Germany.
-While investigating, the company also received two warranty claims in the U.S. market due to the same issue.
-Honda confirmed there was a software error that can cause sudden stalling in certain production models, prompting the company to conduct a safety recall for the units identified with the problem.
+While investigating, the company also received two warranty claims on the typically trusty Africa Twin for the same issue in the U.S. Honda confirmed there was a software error that can cause sudden stalling in certain production models, prompting the company to conduct a safety recall for the units identified with the problem.

 Honda Africa Twin CRF1100 DCT recall